Oruru22/ResumeBook/README.md

 ## Conclusion
 The backend for this project was fully developed, and the frontend development was started.
 Although the project could have been presented as a prototype for the app, some constraints prevented its completion.
 Despite this, the foundation laid by the backend work shows the potential for further development and completion.

-### Prerequisites
-- Python 3.x
-- Django
-- Any other dependencies you used